School of Social and Political Science

 Research interests

-I have completed a four-year ESRC project entitled Interpreting Parliamentary Scrutiny that explores a lot of these issues, and focused predominantly on the UK Parliament.
-This has now been published as an award-winning book - find out more here.
+Between 2012 and 2016, I completed a four-year ESRC project entitled Interpreting Parliamentary Scrutiny that explores a lot of these issues, and focused predominantly on the UK Parliament.
+In 2020, this project culminated in my book, Dramas at Westminster, which won Book of the Year by the Political Studies Association in 2021.
+Find out more here.

 Selected publications